 This course is intended for the accelerated freshman mathematics student.
-It develops the topics in Algebra in more depth and at a faster pace.
-In addition, the Algebra I Honors curriculum includes sums and differences of cubes, simplifying, multiplying and dividing rational expressions, mixed expressions, polynomial long divisions, the Pythagorean Theorem, and operations with radicals.
+It develops the topics in Algebra I in more depth and at a faster pace.
+In addition, the Algebra I Honors curriculum includes factoring sums and differences of cubes; simplifying, multiplying, and dividing rational expressions and mixed expressions, performing polynomial long division, using the Pythagorean Theorem; and simplifying radicals.